Creekside-Robotics/2023-Vision-Processing-Code/README.md

 - Install opencv using the following command `pip3 install opencv-python`
 - Install numpy using the following command `pip3 install numpy`
 - Install pynetworktables using the following command `pip3 install pynetworktables`
-- Install dt-apriltags using the following command `pip3 install dt-apriltags`
 - Install robotpy-cscore using the following command `python -m pip install --pre robotpy-cscore`
 - Install scipy using the following command `pip3 install scipy`

-Instead of tensorflow, the program uses tflite-runtime.
-This library cannot be installed on a windows machine.
-If you are testing, change `import tflite_runtime.interpreter ...` to `import tensorflow.lite ...` in tflite_processing.py.

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.